 British Land is a long term investor in the Canada Water area, and we are committed to working with the community to ensure that the masterplan delivers a range of long-term benefits for those who live, work and visit here, both now and in the future.
-We have been thinking about the Canada Water Masterplan’s legacy along four themes, and below are some examples of our projects in each area:
+We have been thinking about the Canada Water Masterplan’s legacy along four themes, and below are some examples of our projects in each area.
+You can also visit our FAQs page and find out more on our local investment within the community.

 We are working with Global Generation, an environmental education charity that supports young people to make a social and environmental difference by involving them in the co-creation of public spaces.
-We are working with local schools and existing community organisations running educational workshops, and setting up the ‘Paper Garden’ community space in the Printworks, which will host design, making, gardening, cooking and storytelling workshops.
+We are working with local schools and existing community organisations, running educational workshops, and setting up the ‘Paper Garden’ community space in the Printworks, which hosts design, making, gardening, cooking and storytelling workshops.
+There are plenty of opportunities to get involved or volunteer!
+More information here: www.globalgeneration.org.uk/paper-garden/ or contact email@example.com

 We’re a long term supporter of the Young Farmer’s Club at Surrey Docks Farm.
 The successful club runs every Saturday for 45 people aged 8-13 and teaches local young people about working with animals and how to grow their own food.